 Platelet-rich plasma is safe, convenient, cost effective, easy, and found to promote faster healing.

 Drs.
-Omlie, Haas, Gulbrandsen, Tidstrom, Stich, Kurtzman, Pearson, Sundick, Neuner, and McMahon use PRP in numerous clinical applications, including:
+Omlie, Haas, Tidstrom, Stich, Kurtzman, Pearson, Sundick, Neuner, McMahon, Spanel, Omlie and Ziegler use PRP in numerous clinical applications, including:

 - Bone grafting for dental implants

 - Bone defect repair

 - Fistula repair between the sinus cavity and the mouth

 Although most insurance companies do not cover PRP therapy, research studies indicate that about 70% of patients receiving PRP therapy show improvement.
 It’s worth the consideration to check with any of our surgeons to see if PRP is the right fit for your needs.